jchin1968/presentations/deck/2018-10-25_unit-testing/slides.md

 ---
+# Exercise 1
+- install text_transformer module and run the tests that comes with it.

+---
-# Exercise
+# Exercise 2
-- Create tests for
+- Create a test for the random text transformer